R3gm/stablepy/README.md

 - `**kwargs` (dict, optional): kwargs is used to pass additional parameters to the Diffusers pipeline.
 This allows for flexibility when specifying optional settings like guidance_rescale, eta, cross_attention_kwargs, and more.

 **📖 New Update Details:**

+🔥 **Version 0.6.4:**

+- Text encoders, VAE, and image encoder are offloaded to the CPU if `partial_cpu_offload` is activated.
+- Multiple masks per IP Adapter model are now supported.
+- New IP Adapter models added.
+- Fixed a bug in CLIPTextModel.

 🔥 **Version 0.6.3:**